 Bidwell can prescribe 90-day refills of these stable chronic medications, assuming you've been on the same medication at the same dose for at least 3 months:

-If your medication isn't on this list, you can still submit intake — the NP reviewing your case will tell you if it's something we can refill or if you need to see your primary care provider.
-We'll refund the $45 if we can't help.
+If your medication isn't on this list, you can still submit intake — the clinician reviewing your case will tell you if it's something we can refill or if you need to see your primary care provider.
+We'll refund the visit fee if we can't help.

-Licensed in 12 states · 90-day supply · No insurance needed
+Licensed in 11 states · eligible bridge refill · no insurance billing

 How fast can I actually get an emergency prescription refill online?

-Is $45 really the total cost — no hidden fees?
+Is a $45 online visit really the total visit cost — no hidden fees?

-Yes. $45 flat is the total visit cost.
-That covers the licensed NP review and the electronic prescription.
+Yes.
+The cash-pay $45 online visit is the total visit cost.
+That covers the licensed clinician review and the electronic prescription.
 Your pharmacy copay for the medication is separate — use pharmacy insurance, GoodRx, or cash-pay at the pharmacy for the fill itself.

 What if the NP can't approve my refill?

-If your request doesn't meet criteria — wrong medication type, missing info, something that needs a primary care provider — the NP will message you within the same 1–2 hour window.
-In most cases where we can't fulfill the refill, we refund the $45.
+If your request doesn't meet criteria — wrong medication type, missing info, something that needs a primary care provider — the clinician will message you after review.
+In most cases where we can't fulfill the refill, we refund the $45 online visit.

 Can I get an emergency refill if I've never seen Bidwell before?